Religion on the Level: #1

 the phrase comes from Emily Dickinson's poem, This World is not Conclusion

 which contains the lines

 That nibbles at the soul

-find a tone that does not sound dismissive of the settled
+find a tone that does not sound dismissive of the settled approaches I have

-billions of stars in a universe of billions of galaxies.
+of stars in a universe of billions of galaxies.
 Given the size of the universe,

 It is possible that only in our planet, among a perfect infinity of